AnonymousAuthorForCV/MPA-MVC/README.md

 # deep3dmap
-This an 3d reconstruction pipeline in deep learning.
+This is an 3d reconstruction pipeline in deep learning.

 # Introduction